MichalDanielDobrzanski/WalkingSynth/README.md

 * Achartengine for plotting

 ## App features ##
-* Customizable base note of the synthesizer melody
-* Scales to play (Pentatonic / Flamenco / Major / Minor)
+* Creating melodies from musical scales to play (Pentatonic / Flamenco / Major / Minor) based of different tempo based on the pace of your walk
-* The amount of steps after the user will be notified and the synth would play different variation of the current scale
+* Musical interlude (notification) after certain amount of steps made
-* Adjustable threshold for different leg pace and force
+* Adjustable step detecton threshold for different legs' pace
 * Step counter (pedometer)
-* Current tempo in bpm
-* Elapsed time (Timer class)
+* Counting elapsed time (Java's Timer class)
-* Accelerometer data (the blue line in the chart)
+* Working upon accelerometer data (it is plotted as the blue line in the chart)
-* Save/restore musical parameters
+* Saving/Restoring musical parameters (note, scale, intervals for interludes)
-* Save threshold for step detection
+* Saving current threshold for step detection algorithm
-* Step detector
+* Step detector using custom algorithm
-* Music analyzer (tempo validator)
+* Music analyzer (it contains tempo validator)
-* Music sequencer for Synthesizer and Drums
+* Music sequencer for playing Synthesizer and Drums melodies
 * Reverb and delay effects

 ## Info ##
 * Written in Android Studio 3.0
-* Tested on Google Nexus 7 2013 API 22 (5.1.1), OnePLus5 (7.1.1)
+* Tested on Google Nexus 7 2013 API 22 (5.1.1), OnePlus5 (7.1.1)

 ## Owner and purpose ##
 * Software under MIT License
 * Michał Dobrzański
 * dobrzanski.michal.daniel@gmail.com
 * This is my personal software project created with passion to the music.
-* I explored the depths of csound language, which seems to be very poweful.
+* I explored the depths of csound language, which seems to be very poweful in terms of music generation.

 ![Screen1](https://github.com/MichalDanielDobrzanski/WalkingSynth/blob/master/doc/screen-new.jpg)